 Monsanto’s recent acquisition of Seminis, which included several divisions that develop non-GMO hybrids, is proof that Monsanto can learn to become successful without spreading the world with genetically modified seeds that will change our food and crop landscape forever.

 The Seminis company owns the rights to the lettuce hybrid called Frescada.
-Frescada was originally developed as a hybrid between romaine lettuce and iceberg lettuce.
+Frescada was originally developed as a natural hybrid between romaine lettuce and iceberg lettuce.
 It is crisper than romaine, and more nutritious than iceberg.
 And it is now being sold in many stores.

 The natural crossbred variety was originally developed by Petoseed, a small seed breeder from the Central California region.
 The variety does indeed produce its own seeds if grown for seed, and it does not contaminate other crops.

-There is a critical difference between genetic modification and crossbreeding techniques.
+There is a critical difference between genetic modification and natural crossbreeding techniques.
 Cross breeding comes from two species being joined together during their growing stages, resulting in a natural hybridization.
 This is a natural event that also occurs in nature.
 Humans have been crossbreeding for thousands of years.

 Genetic modification is done in a laboratory.
 DNA from one species is spliced into another species’ genes, typically utilizing a virus as a carrier for the gene splice.
 This creates, in effect, a mutation within the target species – creating a genetic modification that multiplies with cellular division.
 As this mutant begins to reproduce, seeds are produced.
 Any type of DNA can theoretically be used to create such a modification.
 And such a modification can also yield viral growth, possibly affecting the outcome of the resulting ‘patented’ species.